fleetdm/fleet/docs/cli/file-format.md

 ## Osquery Configuration Options

-The following file describes configuration options passed to the osquery instance.
-All other configuration data will be over-written by the application of this file.
+The following file describes options returned to osqueryd when it checks for configuration.
+See the [osquery documentation](https://osquery.readthedocs.io/en/stable/deployment/configuration/#options) for the available options.
+Existing options will be over-written by the application of this file.

 ```yaml
 apiVersion: v1